 Garum Manufacturing Sites

-Roman garum manufacturing sites have been identified throughout Roman the Roman empire.
+Roman garum manufacturing sites have been identified throughout the Roman empire.
 In Pompeii, garum manufacturer Aulus Umbricius Scaurus decorated an atrium of his house with a mosaic of four garum containers.
-A private residence in the Pompeii discovered in the 1960s had been converted for garum production, by placing six large ceramic containers in the peristyle.
-Excavators found anchovy bones in these containers.
+Another private residence in Pompeii discovered in the 1960s had been converted for the lucrative garum manufacturing process.
+At this house, six large ceramic containers in the peristyle were found to have anchovy bones.
+Something tells me the neighbors might have complained.

-Analysis of garum remnants found at the manufacturing site in Pompeii revealed free amino acids, the dominant one being mono-sodium glutamate (MSG), comparable to modern Italian and Asian fish sauces.
+Analysis of garum remnants found at the manufacturing site in Pompeii revealed free amino acids, the dominant one being mono-sodium glutamate (MSG), a result comparable to modern Italian and Asian fish sauces.

 Various theories about the origins of garum suggest that the earliest form of the sauce was made by Phoenicians or Punic colonists from Asia Minor, perhaps as long ago as the 8th century BC.
 One possible source may have been Greeks from the Black Sea region; but from whatever source the stuff came from, it quickly became the go-to condiment to conserve fish and complement poor, cereal-based diets.